When you make Taco Bell Taco Sauce you don’t need to leave with tons of little sauce packets in your pockets, you can make this sauce at home.

 Glen Bell’s Taco Bell

 Glen Bell did not invent the taco.
 He borrowed all things taco from his Mexican neighbors.
 What he did do was utilize a U.S. business model called franchising.
 Mexican restaurants generally don’t put the word “taco” in their restaurants’ names.
-The Taco Bell restaurants are a way of selling Mexican food to non-Mexicans without actually going to Mexican neighborhoods.
-To read much more about the history of the taco, click here.
+Thanks to Glen Bell, Mexican food is much-loved food, and more hot sauces are sold each year than ketchup.
+To read about the history of the taco.

 Want a Taco Bell Taco to Go With Your Sauce?